-Our transformation of the cultural heritage include work on every building at the Artic Station – the laboratory, the library, private homes, workshops and garage.
+Our transformation of the cultural heritage include work on every building at the Artic Station – the laboratory, private homes, workshops and garage.

 - Qeqertarsuaq, Greenland